 Thanks to the Home Office, The Mayor of London’s Office for Policing and Crime, NHS England, the Department for Education, charity partner Morgan Stanley (who raised over £1.5m) this multi-agency project was brought to life.
 The generous funding the project received helped to refurbish and transform the NSPCC’s service centre in North London.

 Social media isn't safe.
-There are up to 90 reports of online grooming or child abuse image offences recorded by the police a day.1 Behind each of those reports is a child whose life has been changed forever.
+There are over 100 reports of online grooming or child abuse image offences recorded by the police a day.
+Behind each of those reports is a child whose life has been changed forever.1

 In 2019 over 45,000 supporters across the UK signed our petition.
 And our voices were heard.
 On 12 February 2020, government confirmed their proposals for new laws to regulate tech companies and hold them accountable for the abuse that is taking place on their platforms.